trannguyenthuyduong147-ux/lab2/README.md

-All system diagrams (Use Case, ERD, Sequence) are completed. echo "- Final check for all diagrams" >> README.md echo "- Final submission linking all project tasks." >> README.md
+All system diagrams (Use Case, ERD, Sequence) are completed. echo "- Final check for all diagrams" >> README.md echo "- Final submission linking all project tasks." >> README.md echo "- Final submission linking all work to Jira." >> README.md